 Each question is set in a context, drawing on topics from across Themes 1, 2, 3 and 4.

-The paper comprises of two sections.
+The paper comprises of three sections.
 Each section comprises one data response question broken down into a number of parts, including a choice of extended open-response questions; students select one from a choice of two.

 All assessments are 2 hours long and comprise of 100 marks.